joelwetzel/homebridge-hubitat-mediainputsource/README.md

 [![npm version](https://badge.fury.io/js/homebridge-hubitat-mediainputsource.svg)](https://badge.fury.io/js/homebridge-hubitat-mediainputsource)
 ![NPM Downloads](https://img.shields.io/npm/dt/:homebridge-hubitat-mediainputsource)

-My Hubitat driver for an HDMI switch (https://github.com/joelwetzel/Hubitat-4KMX42-H2A) implements Hubitat's "MediaInputSource" capability.
+I made a Hubitat driver for an HDMI switch (https://github.com/joelwetzel/Hubitat-4KMX42-H2A) implements Hubitat's "MediaInputSource" capability.
 This capability allows for switching between two different inputs.

 Unfortunately, it's not well supported yet.
 I don't think it's used very often.
-I use this HomeBridge plugin to connect my Hubitat to HomeKit:  https://github.com/danTapps/homebridge-hubitat-makerapi.
+I use a [HomeBridge](https://homebridge.io) plugin from danTapps to connect my Hubitat to HomeKit:  https://github.com/danTapps/homebridge-hubitat-makerapi.
 Unfortunately, it does not support "MediaInputSource".
 However, I used it as a base to make my own HomeBridge plugin.
-My plugin is here:

-The plugin is also registered with NPM, so you can add it to any HomeBridge by searching for and installing homebridge-hubitat-mediainputsource.
+The plugin is also registered with [NPM](https://www.npmjs.com/package/homebridge-hubitat-mediainputsource), so you can add it to any HomeBridge by searching for and installing homebridge-hubitat-mediainputsource.
 A valid config for the plugin will look like:

 > {
 >